pantheon-systems/documentation/source/content/autopilot.md

 ### Is there a limit to the number screenshots Autopilot will take?

 Yes.
-Depending on your [Account Tier](/support#support-features-and-response-times), Autopilot can take up to 100 screenshots per day.
+Depending on your [Account Tier](/support#support-features-and-response-times), Autopilot can be set up for 25 pages on each site.
+Will check for updates once a week.
+Can also be run on demand.

 ## See Also